-Pupils with asthma will need to have an individual healthcare plan, details about which are given on page 5 and in appendix 2.
+Pupils with asthma will need to have an individual healthcare plan, details about which are given on page 9 and in appendix 3.

 It is important to agree with parents of children with asthma how to recognise when their child's asthma gets worse and what action needs to be taken at that time.
-An Asthma School Card (available from Asthma UK) is a useful way to store written information about the child's asthma and should include details about asthma medicines, triggers, individual symptoms and emergency contact numbers for the parent and the child's doctor.
+An Asthma Action Plan (available from Asthma UK) is a useful way to store written information about the child's asthma.
+The child's GP or asthma nurse will complete this in conjunction with the child and his/her parent.
+It includes details of the inhalers used, asthma triggers for the child, emergency action and contacts for the GP or asthma nurse.
 This can be attached to the healthcare plan.

 In early years settings it is foreseeable that the younger children will not have the ability to convey to members of staff that their symptoms are getting worse or identify what medicines they need to take and when.
 It is, therefore, imperative that early years and primary school staff, who have younger children in their classes, know how to identify when symptoms of asthma are getting worse and what action they need to take when this happens.
-This should be reinforced by written asthma plans, asthma school cards provided by parents and regular training and support for staff.
-Children with significant asthma should have an individual healthcare plan (see Appendix 2).
+This should be reinforced by asthma action plans, asthma medicine cards, (both provided by parents and regular training and support for staff.